 - And the last one is something we never knew was possible with frozen fries.

-They needed to be elevated.
+The solution…the fries need to be elevated.

-Pan & Rack Combos
+Rack and Pan Combos

 If your toaster oven is larger and can fit a 9×13 pan (w/o handles) you can go bigger.